 Each support group will run at the Mile End campus for 8 weekly sessions on Thursdays from 11.00am to 12.30pm, with a maximum of 9 participants in each group.
 You are expected to attend all 8 sessions of your allocated group.
 You are also expected to attend an individual appointment with the facilitators before you join any group.

 Places will be offered on a first come, first served basis.

 The provisional dates of the groups are:

-If you would like to join a group please complete a short form at http://bit.ly/PhDGroup.
+If you would like to join a group please complete this short form.
 The facilitators will be in touch soon to arrange an appointment.